MaryamRani08/computer-vision-course-project/README.md

 - Saved the trained model as `svm_model.joblib`
 - Added QnA/report PDF for the detection pipeline
 - Excluded large generated `features.json` file from GitHub because it exceeds the normal GitHub file size limit

+---

+### Done Part 2 - Exercise 4: Additional HDR from JPG Images

+Part 2 Exercise 4 has been completed for the additional HDR task.
+It extends the demosaicing and HDR assignment by generating HDR images from JPG exposure stacks instead of RAW sensor data.

+**Completed tasks:**

+- Loaded JPG exposure stack
+- Estimated the camera gamma/response curve
+- Linearized JPG images before HDR fusion
+- Scaled images using exposure times
+- Combined JPG images into an HDR image
+- Applied white balance in linear space
+- Applied logarithmic tone mapping
+- Saved the final HDR-from-JPG output

+**Note:** Tasks 1–8 are documented in **Part 1 - Exercise 4**.
+This section only covers the additional Task 9.